2007 B.S. Psychology, Indiana University

 Natalie Keirns, MS

-Natalie is a fourth-year clinical psychology graduate student at OSU.
-Her primary research interests involve discovering ways to utilize interactions between mental and physical health to improve overall well-being.
-Currently, she is working on projects investigating issues of obesity, weight loss, eating behaviors, and psychosocial well-being.
-Outside of work, Natalie can probably be found watching Netflix with her husband or talking about her dog.
+Natalie is a fifth-year clinical psychology graduate student at OSU.
+She is currently funded by a NIH F31 Ruth L. Kirschstein Predoctoral Individual National Research Service Award which investigates the acute inflammatory effects of weight stigma.
+More broadly, her primary research interests involve discovering ways to utilize interactions between mental and physical health to improve overall well-being.
+Past and current projects have included issues of obesity, weight loss, weight stigma. eating behaviors, and psychosocial well-being.
+Outside of work, Natalie can probably be found watching Netflix with her friends and family or talking about her dog.
 She also enjoys good food & hanging with her lab mates.

 Email Download CV